The intersection of genes and the environment is the new target of public health research.

 Red hair and skin cancer: a classic case of gene-environment interaction.
 What scientists don’t fully understand is why.
 What is going on in cells with “red hair color” genes that confers the extra risk—a risk that goes beyond the well-documented increase in ultraviolet-induced DNA damage in people who lack UV-absorbing pigment in their skin?
 And how do these genes in turn influence other biological processes that lead to skin cancer?

 That dance between genes and environment is the focus of a burgeoning field of public health research—one that could someday have a big payoff.
 By revealing the biological underpinnings of disease, it could bring new and improved methods to diagnosis, treatment, and prevention.
 Ultimately, it could help corroborate and refine—or, perhaps, rewrite—many of today’s standard public health recommendations.
 “We are not just doing basic science.
-We are addressing important public health problems from a fresh perspective—using genomic and mechanistic studies,” says Quan Lu, Mark and Catherine Winkler Assistant Professor of Lung Biology in the Departments of Environmental Health and of Genetics and Complex Diseases.
+We are addressing important public health problems from a fresh perspective—using genomic and mechanistic studies,” says Quan Lu, Mark and Catherine Winkler Assistant Professor of Lung Biology in the Departments of Environmental Health and of Molecular Metabolism.

 Gene-environment studies describe the complex ecology of disease.
 If smoking is the most common cause of lung cancer, why do only 10 to 20 percent of heavy smokers develop the disease?
 Why do most patients initially do well on asthma medications, while a fraction eventually fail to respond to the drugs?
 Why are rates of breast cancer high in the United States, compared to other parts of the world—though, even in the U.S., most women do not develop the disease?